ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 1. Can be blocked high
 2. Can be blocked low
-3. j
+3. Special-Cancelable
-4. j
+4. Super-Cancelable
 5. `00` for mild knockback (1 sprite of reel-back), `01` for medium (2 sprites), `10` for heavy (3 sprites), and `11` for a knockdown
 6. See above
-7. j
+7. Soft knockdown (0) or hard knockdown (1), ignored if no knockdown
-8. j
+8. Resets when hitting airborne opponent

-Before the coordinates of a hitbox, three numbers are detailed: the hit stun in frames, the block stun in frames, the pushback on hit in units, and the pushback on block in units.
-Note that the hit stun and pushback on hit are not used if the hitbox knocks down.
+After the coordinates of a hitbox, four numbers are detailed: the hit stun in frames (unsigned), the block stun in frames (unsigned), the pushback on hit in units (signed), and the pushback on block in units (signed).
+Note that the hit stun and pushback on hit are instead read as the x-velocity and y-velocity of the knockback if the hitbox knocks down.

 If a sprite's length begins with `FF`, that means that it is copying another sprite's data.
 The byte after `FF` determines which information to copy (most significant bit first).
 In order, the bits are: